YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Are pouches safer than cigarettes or vaping?

 For the scalp, cigarettes are usually the bigger concern because they combine nicotine with smoke exposure and other combustion-related effects.
 Vaping removes combustion, but it can still deliver nicotine, irritants, coughing, dry mouth, and habit-driven behavior.
 Nicotine pouches remove smoke and vapor, but they do not remove nicotine itself.
+The same distinction matters with vapes and pouches before hair transplant surgery.

 So the comparison is not a permission slip.
 If you have already stopped cigarettes and a pouch is the only thing preventing relapse, say that clearly to your doctor or clinic.
 Avoiding smoke may be better than returning to cigarettes.
 For a fresh hair transplant, the cleaner plan is still to avoid nicotine while the scalp is in its most delicate phase.